 As mentioned in the previous sections of the DNS Protocol, a DNS query is generated when the client needs to resolve a domain name into an IP Address.
 This could be the result of entering "www.firewall.cx" in the url field of your web browser, or simply by launching a program that uses the Internet and therefore generates DNS queries in order to successfully communicate with the host or server it needs.

-Now, I've also included a live example (using my packet analyser), so you can compare theory with practice for a better understanding.
-After this we will have a look at the meaning of each field in the packet, so let's check out what a packet containing a DNS query would look like on our network:
+We've also included a live example (using a packet analyser), to help better understander the packets contents.
+Later on we'll be analysing each field within the DNS packet.
+For now, let's check out what a packet containing a DNS query would look like on our network:

 Ethernet II (Check Ethernet Frames section for more info) is the most common type of frame found on LANs, in fact it probably is the only type you will find on 95% of all networks if you're only running TCP/IP and Windows or Unix-like machines.
 This particular one contains a DNS section, which could be either a Query or Response.
 We are assuming a Query, so it can fit nicely in our example.